CLRLC-LLMs Workshop @ NeurIPS 2025

 Scope and Topics of Interest

-We welcome contributions from NLP, linguistics, computational linguistics, cognitive science, and social science communities, as well as from researchers, practitioners, and technologists working at the intersection of language, culture, and artificial intelligence.
-Submissions may include both technical and interdisciplinary research within (but not limited to) the following areas:
+We welcome contributions from NLP, linguistics, computational linguistics, cognitive science, and social science communities, as well as from practitioners and technologists working at the intersection of language, culture, and artificial intelligence.
+Submissions may include technical or interdisciplinary work in areas such as:

 Important Dates